Charles Alexander Best

-Charles Alexander Best (July 7, 1931 in Toronto, Ontario – March 25, 1978) was a Canadian politician, farmer, nurseryman and scientist.
+Charles Alexander Best (July 7, 1931, in Toronto, Ontario – March 25, 1978) was a Canadian politician, farmer, nurseryman and scientist.
 He was elected to the House of Commons of Canada in the 1957 election as a Member of the Progressive Conservative to represent the riding of Halton.
 He was re-elected in 1958 and defeated in the elections of 1962 and 1963.
-He was the son of Charles Herbert Best, the Canadian medical scientist, and one of the co-discoverers of insulin.
+He was the son of Charles H. Best, the Canadian medical scientist, and one of the co-discoverers of insulin.
+He died of a heart attack causing his father to later collapse and die.